microsoft/Application-Insights-Workbooks/Documentation/Visualizations/Grid.md

 ### Styling a Grid Column
 1. Click the _Column Settings_ button on the query control toolbar.
-2. This opens up the _Edit column settings_ context blade.
+2. This opens up the _Edit column settings_ context view.
 3. Select the column to style.
 4. Choose a column renderer (e.g. heatmap, bar, bar underneath, etc.) and related settings to style your column.